 Recap: Jealousy isn’t a very useful word.
 It’s an oversimplification of something that’s actually quite complex and nuanced, covering a whole constellation of different thoughts and feelings.
-“Jealousy” as a concept doesn’t give us very good advice on what to do.
+Jealousy as a blanket concept doesn’t provide very good advice on what to do.

-What we refer to as “jealousy” usually falls into three broad classes — envy/desire, insecurity, or possession/ownership — and each of these has its own set of circumstances and its own path to resolution.
+What we refer to as “jealousy” usually falls into three broad classes — envious jealousy, insecure jealousy, or possessive jealousy.
+They have different causes, different thoughts and feelings, and different paths to resolution.

 Possession / Ownership

 Some examples of what it can feel like:

 Some examples of what it can look like:

 - Starting to feel jealous or territorial early on—in extreme cases maybe even with a crush or someone you’re not in a relationship with yet (it’s just a technicality!
 They just haven’t figured out I’m The One yet!)

 - Conflict or friction about how “serious” or “committed” you are as a couple

 - A mismatch between your relationship template —what “should” be happening—and the reality of the relationship

 Fear of falling.